elirancv/DistroKid-Release-Packer/README.md

 **Not applicable:** This is a local development tool intended for use on developer machines, not a deployed service.

-**Inferred:** No CI/CD configuration, Docker files, or deployment infrastructure detected.
-Tool is executed locally via CLI.
+**CI/CD:** Automated testing configured via GitHub Actions (`.github/workflows/test.yml`) - runs on push/PR across multiple OS and Python versions.
+No deployment infrastructure (Docker, containerization) as tool is executed locally via CLI.

 ---